fauu/Kamite/README.md

 Kamite’s main user interface is a webpage served by a local server that should be opened in your web browser.
 The default address is <http://localhost:4110>.

-**The web client is only guaranteed to work on the most recent versions of Firefox and Chrome**.
+**The web client is only guaranteed to work without issues on the most recent versions of Firefox and Chrome**.

 Upon launch, Kamite will, by default: 1) navigate to the above address in the default web browser, 2) open an auxiliary “Control” window, which lets you monitor the program’s status as well as exit it.
 Both those behaviours can be disabled by setting the [config keys](#config) `launchBrowser` and `controlWindow`, respectively,  to `false`.
-Disabling the latter is especially useful when Kamite is run from the command line, making the control window redundant.
+Disabling the latter is useful when Kamite is run from the command line, making the control window redundant.

 Multiple config profiles can be prepared for Kamite and chosen between at the time of its launch.
 See [Config profiles](#config-profiles).